-Labour and Employment Comparative Guide - - Portugal
+Labour and Employment Comparative Guide

 - established custom not contrary to the principle of good faith.

-EU law has significantly influenced Portuguese labour law, as transposed by the Labour Code approved in 2009 and recently amended by Law 1/2022.
+EU law has significantly influenced Portuguese labour law, as transposed by the Labour Code approved in 2009, amended by Law 1/2022 and recently by Law 13/2023.

-Parenthood protection is governed by Decree-Law 91/2009; occupational accidents and sickness are governed by Law 98/2009; and occupational health and safety matters are governed by Law 102/2009.
+Parental rights are governed by Decree-Law 91/2009; occupational accidents and sickness are governed by Law 98/2009; and occupational health and safety matters are governed by Law 102/2009.
 In addition, specific statutes and regulations govern particular types of employment (eg, sports work or domestic service).

 In general, the Portuguese legal framework promotes employee job stability and covers most issues, such as: